INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 REPORTS

-If a medical organization has any objections regarding the contents of the report, it has the right to provide its comments to the accrediting body within two working days from the date of its receipt by sending the appropriate justification to the specified email address.
+If the medical organization has objections regarding the content of the report, it has the right to provide its comments to the accrediting body within two working days from the date of its receipt, sending the corresponding justification to the specified e-mail address.

-Based on the results of the external comprehensive assessment and the decision of the accrediting body, the medical organization develops a Corrective Action Plan in accordance with the template provided in Appendix 14 to the current accreditation rules.
-This plan, approved by the management of the medical organization, is sent to the accrediting body no later than 30 calendar days after receiving the report, in order to eliminate identified inconsistencies with accreditation requirements.
+Based on the results of the external comprehensive assessment and the decision taken by the accrediting body, the medical organization develops a Corrective Action Plan according to the template provided in Appendix 14 to the current accreditation rules.
+This plan, approved by the management of the medical organization, is sent to the accrediting body no later than 30 calendar days after receiving the report, in order to eliminate the identified discrepancies with accreditation requirements.

 ACCREDITATION COMMISSION